 UNDERSTANDING PUBLIC-PRIVATE PARTNERSHIPS (PPPs) IN THE UAE HEALTHCARE SECTOR

-Public-Private Partnerships in healthcare represent strategic collaborations between government entities and private companies, designed to enhance medical infrastructure, services, and innovation.
-These partnerships are crucial for:
+Public-Private Partnerships in healthcare represent coordinated efforts between government entities and private companies aimed at strengthening medical infrastructure, services, and innovation in the sector.
+PPPs are valued for their innovations in:

-- Elevating service delivery and quality of care.
+- Improving service delivery and quality of care.

-- Aligning with the UAE’s vision of becoming a global healthcare hub.
+- Aligning with the UAE commitments to establishing a global healthcare hub.

-At the federal level, Federal Law No. 12 of 2023 on Public-Private Partnerships provides a comprehensive regulatory framework for PPP projects.
-This law outlines the roles and responsibilities of stakeholders, the procurement process, and the mechanisms for dispute resolution.
-Additionally, Dubai Law No. 22 of 2015 regulates PPPs within the Emirate of Dubai, offering a tailored approach to local needs.
+Federal Law No. 12 of 2023 on Public-Private Partnerships includes a clear regulatory framework for public-private partnership or PPP projects at the federal level.
+It defines the roles of relevant stakeholders, the procurement process and the dispute resolution process.
+Dubai Law No. 22 of 2015 provides a law for PPPs for the Emirate of Dubai with specifications appropriate for its local context and needs.

 Key sectors ripe for healthcare Public-Private Partnerships (PPPs) include: